jhustles/bloomstrade/README.md

 * Password Hashing - this web application hashes the user's password upon account registration, so no real passwords are stored in the database

-* Portfolio Balance - presents users current investment portfolio
+* Portfolio Balance - presents users current investment portfolio and cash position.
+Default new users start with $10,000.

-* Quote & Buy - in a sequential three step process, the user may query for real time quotes, estimate a buy order, and execute a buy order followed buy a confirmation.
-Again, real-time quotes are provided by: https://iexcloud.io/
+* Quote & Buy - in a three step process, the user will first query for a stock ticker, perform a buy estimate, and either executes a buy order, or not, using real time API quotes provided by IEX Cloud (https://iexcloud.io/) This process is concluded with a buy order confirmation

-* Sell - in a sequential two step process, users may estimate a sell order, and subsequently execute a sell order
+* Sell - in a two step process, users may estimate, and subsequently, execute a sell order

 * Transaction History - view when all orders were place in the History page where the database displays all executed orders